 Upon retirement, Nora was looking for some fun!
 She loves helping people find adventure, make new friends and learn about new places.
 It provides a chance to use her professional skill set and challenge herself with the wide range of components to the position.

 Volunteering in Trips & Tours

 The Trips & Tours office is is located in the Olympia Senior Center and open to the public Monday thru Friday, 9:00 am - 3:00 pm.
 Volunteers offer information about trips, answer phone inquiries, make reservations and handle other administration tasks.
 Traveler's Tea is a quarterly presentation about upcoming trips held at the Lacey Senior Center.
 Volunteers can assist with the Tea and registration.
 There are also opportunities to be a Tour Guide as well as a Trips Driver (additional requirements apply).
 This is a great way to learn about the many activities, events and places that the Pacific NW has to offer and beyond!

 Cyndi is passionate about serving seniors.
 If we take the time to listen to them, we can learn so much from their experiences and knowledge.
 Already very busy running four businesses, Cyndi still makes time to volunteer and give back as a board member.

 Volunteering in Administration

 Senior Services is always looking for those individuals who are committed to making a difference and impact in our community.
 We look for those with special contributions to the board that include professional skills, networking, resources and time.
 Board members are elected by the current Board, with a goal to recruit members that bring a balance and diversity to our current Board.
-Meeting are held on the fourth Thursday of the month at 5:30 pm usually at the Olympia Senior Center.
+Meetings are held on the fourth Thursday of the month at 5:30 pm usually at the Olympia Senior Center.